Finding the Sleepers in College FootballCommercial Content | 21+ | T&Cs Apply

 Northwestern (+30,000) – First, let’s talk about the national disrespect from AP voters – the Wildcats are not even in the preseason Top 25 despite coming off a season in which they won the West Division of the Big Ten by three games.
-They received fewer votes than Army, for crying out loud.
+They received fewer votes than Army, who is usually losing the Army-Navy game, for crying out loud.

 An offense that made vanilla look exciting last season is expected to get a jolt from Hunter Johnson, who is eligible after sitting out last season following his transfer from Clemson.
 A five-star recruit coming out of high school, Johnson is the type of player that rarely lands in Evanston, yet coach Pat Fitzgerald has tasked him with lifting an offense that ranked 99th out of 129 FBS schools in scoring at 24.2 points per game and in the bottom 10 for yards per play and percentage of plays gaining 10 or more yards.